MicrosoftDocs/Dynamics-365-Operations.pt-br/articles/dev-itpro/analytics/learning-power-bi.md

 [!include[banner](../includes/banner.md)]

 Este tópico descreve o conteúdo de **Aprendizagem** do Microsoft Power BI.
-Ele explica como acessar o conteúdo e descreve o modelo de dados e entidades usados para criar o conteúdo.

-## <a name="accessing-the-power-bi-content"></a>Acessando o conteúdo do Power BI

-Você pode encontrar o conteúdo de **Aprendizagem** do Power BI na biblioteca de ativos compartilhados no Microsoft Dynamics Lifecycle Services (LCS).
-Para obter mais informações sobre como baixar o pacote de conteúdo e implementá-lo na sua organização, consulte [Conteúdo do Power BI no LCS da Microsoft e seus parceiros](power-bi-content-microsoft-partners.md).
-Para ver uma demonstração que mostra como implementar o conteúdo do Power BI, veja o Office Mix [Conteúdo do Power BI da Microsoft e seus parceiros no Dynamics Lifecycle Services](https://mix.office.com/watch/9puyb1b2xs1w).

 ## <a name="reports-that-are-included-in-the-power-bi-content"></a>Relatórios incluídos no conteúdo do Power BI